Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/karma.md

 ## How it works

-**Automatic mode**: Karma listens for WiFi probe requests from nearby devices and broadcasts fake networks with the SSIDs they're searching for.
+**Automatic mode**: Karma listens for Wi-Fi probe requests from nearby devices and broadcasts fake networks with the SSIDs they're searching for.

 **Custom mode**: You specify which SSIDs to broadcast instead of learning them automatically.